raworiginal/bleepr-react-front-end/README.md

 - PicoCSS
 - bad-words

-## Next Steps
+## Next Steps (WIP)

 While working on this project with pushed against the limits of MongoDB in a social media project.
 Specifically when it came to adding Friends to our Bleepr pages.
 So in our next iteration of Bleepr, we will migrate from MongoDb to a relational database like PostgresSQL.

-We would like to add functionality like add friends, and having a Top 8 list.
+We would like to add functionality like add and remove friends, and having a Top 8 list.

 We would like to allow users to upload profile pictures.